 You can give them verbal appreciation and a treat at this point to reinforce the idea that it’s good to chew on toys but not on your hand, so along with bite inhibition, you’ll also be teaching your puppy what’s okay to bite and what’s not.

 3. Deterring Them With Repellents

 Sometimes, puppies can get aggressive when they’re biting out of excitement.
 Or maybe, the bite inhibition and distraction techniques aren’t working out for you.

 If that’s the case, you can use repellents to teach your dog not to nip on human skin.
 To do this, buy a dog repellent from your local pet store.
-There are many dog repellents available like Bitter Cherry and Bitter Apple that are safe to use for training purposes.
+Many dog repellents are available like Bitter Cherry and Bitter Apple that are safe to use for training purposes.

 Since puppies hate the taste of these repellents, you’ll be applying them on your skin to teach your dog not to bite human skin.
-But before that, you should let your puppy associate the taste with the smell of the repellent so that they don’t bother putting their mouth on anything that smells of the repellent.
+It would be best if you first let your puppy associate the repellent’s taste with itssmell.This way, they won’t want to put their mouth on anything that smells of the repellent.

 For this, use a cotton ball or tissue and spray some repellent on it.
 Apply some repellent on your pup’s teeth or tongue so they can taste it.
 You’ll notice that your puppy spits it out right away.
 Right after that, let your puppy sniff the repellent as well so they can make the association.

-Once you’ve done this once or twice, apply the same repellent on your skin when playing with your puppy.
-Chances are that the smell will keep them away from even touching your skin with their mouth.
+Apply the repellent toyour skin when playing with your puppy;the chances are they will keep from touching your skin with their mouth.

 It’s important not to let your puppy drink water immediately after tasting the repellent.
 Because if they learn to get rid of the taste with water, then the whole technique is useless.